Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Samples/017-kafka/README.md

-### Welcome to the Microsoft Cortana Intelligence Solution Template - Time Series Insights using Twitter
+### Welcome to the Microsoft Cortana Intelligence Solution Template - Spark with Kafka (preview) on HDInsight

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.svg)](https://start.cortanaintelligence.com/Deployments/new/kafka)